zudwalex/mongoose/docs/README.md

                                       mg_event_handler_t fn, void *fn_data)
 ```

+Connect SNTP server.

+Parameters:
+- `mgr` - event manager to use
-Connect SNTP server specified by `url` or `time.google.com` if NULL.
+- `url` - specifies remote URL, `time.google.com` if NULL.
+- `fn` - an event handler function
+- `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an
+  event handler is called.
+This pointer is also stored in a connection
+  structure as `c->fn_data`

-Return pointer to created connection or `NULL` on error.
+Return value: pointer to created connection or `NULL` on error.

 Usage example: